Sport in South America: Golf

 Golf is growing in popularity in both Brazil and Argentina but is not widely played elsewhere in South America.
 Bolivia has the highest tournament class golf course in the world.

+Gymnastics

+Brazil has a large training center for Olympic athletes in artistic gymnastics, which has already revealed athletes such as Rebeca Andrade, Arthur Zanetti, Daiane dos Santos, Jade Barbosa, Flávia Saraiva, Arthur Mariano, Diego Hypólito and Daniele Hypólito.
+In Chile, Tomás González reached 4th place in the floor and vault events at the 2012 London Olympics.
+In rhythmic gymnastics, the Brazilian team won an unprecedented bronze in the general event of the Athens, Greece stage of the Rhythmic Gymnastics World Cup, held in March 2023.

 Jai Alai

 Jai alai or Basque pelota is played in many parts of South America.
 Although this sport is mostly played in Spain and France, there are federations of Basque ball in Argentina, Bolivia, Brazil, Chile, Ecuador, Paraguay, Peru, Uruguay, and Venezuela.
 Due to the origin of the game, there are many good players who are Basques, either natives or from the Basque diaspora.

-Cricket

-Cricket is the most popular sport in Guyana.
-Apart from there, is mostly played in the Southern Cone, especially in areas settled by English people.
-Although a number of South American nations have teams, none of them are major, except for the Guyana national cricket team, which plays in inter-regional competitions in the Caribbean.
-Guyana is also an independent nation represented by the West Indies cricket team, the only team in the Americas with Test status.

-South American Cricket Championship is a limited overs cricket tournament played since 1995 between the national teams of the continent with North American teams also often invited to participate.
-It is currently played annually but until 2013 was usually played biennially.

-Variants of street cricket are also played, such as bete-ombro in Brazil.